ethereum/ethereum-org/views/content/greeter.md

 ### Compiling your contract

-If you have the compiler installed,  you need now reformat by removing spaces so it fits into a string variable [(there are some online tools that will do this)](http://www.textfixer.com/tools/remove-line-breaks.php):
+If you have the compiler installed, you need now reformat your contract by removing line-breaks so it fits into a string variable [(there are some online tools that will do this)](http://www.textfixer.com/tools/remove-line-breaks.php):

     var greeterSource = 'contract mortal { address owner; function mortal() { owner = msg.sender; } function kill() { if (msg.sender == owner) suicide(owner); } } contract greeter is mortal { string greeting; function greeter(string _greeting) public { greeting = _greeting; } function greet() constant returns (string) { return greeting; } }'

     var greeterCompiled = web3.eth.compile.solidity(greeterSource)

 You have now compiled your code.
-Now you need to get it ready for uploading, and it includes setting some variables up, like what is your greeting.
-Edit the first line below and execute these commands:
+Now you need to get it ready for deployment, this includes setting some variables up, like what is your greeting.
+Edit the first line below to something more interesting than 'Hello World!" and execute these commands:

     var myGreeting = "Hello World!"
     var greeterContract = web3.eth.contract(greeterCompiled.greeter.info.abiDefinition);